Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital

 Preparations containing kaolin and pectin help to firm up the feces, while probiotics may be useful to combat any overgrowth of pathogenic (bad) bacteria in the gut.

-Following this 24-hour fast of small frequent meals of boiled white rice and boiled or steamed chicken or white fish should be offered for a period of 2-3 days before slowly reintroducing his normal diet.
+This 24-hour fast of small, frequent meals of boiled white rice and boiled or steamed chicken or white fish should be offered for a period of 2–3 days before slowly reintroducing a normal diet.
 This is assuming your dog is not having any further bouts of diarrhea.

 Caring for Your Dog's Digestive Health

-Feeding a good quality diet without frequently changing brands or types of dog food will help prevent digestive upsets.
-Regular deworming is essential to reduce the number of parasites your dog may be carrying, both for his and your own health.
+Feeding a good-quality diet without frequently changing brands or types of dog food will help prevent digestive upsets.
+Also, regular deworming is essential to reduce the number of parasites your dog may be carrying, both for his and your own health.

-If your dog is suffering from severe or recurring bouts of diarrhea, it is important your veterinary surgeon investigates the possibility of underlying disease.
+If your dog is suffering from severe or recurring bouts of diarrhea, it is important that your veterinary surgeon investigates the possibility of underlying disease.
 Young dogs are more likely to have infectious gastrointestinal problems, while inflammatory bowel disease and bowel tumours (cancer) are more likely in older dogs.